More information including FAQ’s and an A-Z recycling guide is available at our online community noticeboard by following this link.

-Looking for quality art and craft supplies or a Steiner inspired gift or toy?
+With Christmas just around the corner are you looking for quality art and craft supplies or a Steiner inspired gift or toy?

 Enter the promotional code: FRIENDCBRSS and 15% of the sale will also go towards P&F fundraising!

 Nurturing the Senses | Fostering Creativity | Nourishing Imagination